 Online fraud is rising, from fake emails and annoying phone calls to people presenting themselves falsely.
 Scammers and fraudsters target your personal information or seek to reap where they did not sow.
+They often attempt to scam the elderly as they see them as easy prey.
 Cybercriminals earn big time, selling your personally identifiable information (PII) online.

 Take extra caution with your online presence.
 Cybersecurity awareness month is in October, where you can learn various ways of protecting yourself online.
 Take proactive measures to prevent these cybercriminals from making you their target.
 In this article, you will learn the tips to avoid online fraud.

 Email scams are among the leading internet fraud, and they continue to pose a threat to people and businesses online.
 Most data breaches arise from email-phishing scams and the scammer trick a user into downloading an infected file or changing their password on a spoofed or malicious website.

 The attacker makes the request to their victim urgent.
 They can tell a victim that their credit card or online account is at risk, and they need to log into their account swiftly to remedy the issue.

 - Ensure you have an antivirus installed on your device and keep it updated

 - Install a firewall and ensure it’s updated